-Enterprise data management (EDM) solutions are necessary to pull in data from disparate systems, then standardize the information to make it usable across an entire platform.
+Data solutions are necessary to bring together information from disparate systems, then standardize the information to make it usable across an entire platform.
 Advanced predictive and prescriptive analytics can accelerate value-based care initiatives.
 Today’s APMs require new technology with advanced logic to handle innovative payment models.

 Cedar Gate Technologies was founded in 2014 with the goal of building a technology solution to empower payers, providers, and employers to excel in value-based care.
 At that time, most healthcare players were struggling to see how VBC was feasible in a FFS-focused world.

 Founder, Chairman, and CEO David B. Snow, Jr. had the vision of a comprehensive end-to-end solution that would meet every technical aspect of VBC: data management, analytics, care management, and payment.
 He acquired and integrated best-in-class technologies developed by five leading healthcare IT companies to create the industry’s most complete platform.
 Today, VBC-focused organizations can compose the platform to succeed in any payment model in every line of business.

 The company is led by an expert team of successful healthcare operators with a track record of innovation and positive change in the industry.

 Cedar Gate operates with a single mission: to provide the technology platform that enables payers, providers, and employers to succeed in a value-based care landscape and thrive in the value revolution.